cwi-dis/iotsa/readme.md

 ## available standard modules

+### iotsaBattery.h

+Allows sleeping, hibernating and shutting down WiFi of your iotsa device to conserve battery power.

 ### iotsaBLEServer.h

 Allows a iotsa device to export an API as a Bluetooth LE service.
 ESP32 only.